zengbing15/lumos_doc/docs/guides/queryCapacity.md

 > const bob = accounts.BOB;
 > const { parseAddress } = require("@ckb-lumos/helpers");
 > const script = parseAddress(bob.ADDRESS);
-//Bob owns three cells, and each cell contains 200 CKB in the capacity field.
+# Bob owns three cells, and each cell contains 200 CKB in the capacity field.
-//This can be achieved by transferring 600 CKB from Alice to Bob in three times, and 200 CKB each time.
+# This can be achieved by transferring 600 CKB from Alice to Bob in three times,
+# and 200 CKB each time.
 > await querycells.findCellsbyLock(script);
 Find the cells by lock script:
 [